48 Hours in Strasbourg

 Best Seasons

-April to October for pleasant weather; December for world-famous Christmas markets
+April through October for canal-side terraces; December for Christmas markets

 Ideal For